abdulsamea/poi_data_parser/README.md

 # Django POI Extraction App

-A Django 4/5 application (Python 3.10+) that imports Points of Interest (PoIs) from CSV, JSON, and XML via a management command and lets the data be browsed in the Django Admin with search and category filtering.
+A Django 5.1.2 based application (Python 3.10+) that imports Points of Interest (PoIs) from CSV, JSON, and XML via a management command and lets the data be browsed in the Django Admin with search and category filtering.

 ## Working of this project